Planck35/planck35.github.io/_posts/2020-02-04-overloaded-operations-and-conversions.md

 ## IO Operators Must Be Nonmember Functions

 These operators cannot be members of your own class.
 If they were, then the left-hand operand would have to be an object of our class type.

+IO operators usually need to read or write the non`public` data members.
+As a consequence, IO operators usually must be declared as friends.